peterdieleman/papermod/content/posts/linux/battery-saving.md

 **TODO/investigate** is commenting out equivalent to turning off?
 Or do we simply revert back to the default settings?
 What if you don't have a default?
+Check settings through `tlp-stat` ?

 ## Bluetooth & Wifi